The following is a post from longtime supporter and Life Trustee, Alicia Garcia Clark.

 - Alicia Garcia Clark

 Supporting LA Opera through a planned gift allows you to make a long-lasting impact on LA Opera’s ability to present world-class opera for generations to come.

 A tax-deductible planned gift can be made by cash or with property, such as appreciated securities or real estate, through your will or living trust.
 Planned gifts may also be made by naming LA Opera as the beneficiary of a bank account, securities account, insurance policy or retirement plan, such as an IRA account.
 Some gifts may also provide you with lifetime income.

-To learn more about making a planned gift, contact Kimberly Stafford at 213.972.3141 or email@example.com.
+To learn more about making a planned gift, contact our Director of Planned Giving at 213.972.3141 or firstname.lastname@example.org.